How does the Push browser extension work?

 By collecting this data, you are able to see:

-Which SaaS platforms your employees are logging into using usernames and passwords.
+• Which SaaS platforms your employees are logging into using usernames and passwords or social logins (OIDC).

 In addition, you can configure a list of custom terms to restrict from use in passwords, such as common company or team names that are easily guessable.

-You can also use Push's in-browser prompts feature, currently available in early access as part of Push Labs, to nudge employees to change weak passwords at the moment of login.
+The browser extension also powers Push's app banners feature, as well as our in-browser prompts feature, currently available in early access as part of Push Labs, to nudge employees to change weak passwords at the moment of login.

 Based on the information the Push browser extension collects, you can identify security issues that present a risk to your business and guide your employees to fix them using ChatOps.